 A personal Umbrella Insurance policy (as opposed to a business umbrella policy) - covers excess liability beyond the underlying insurance policies - such as home, auots, rvs, boats, atvs, etc. It typically will increase the coverage to worldwide coverage and may broaden other definitions of coverage depending on the insurance carrier.

-Umbrella insurance does not cover injuries to the policyholder or damage to their property.
+An umbrella insurance policy does not cover injuries to the policyholder or damage to their property.
 Personal umbrella insurance also will not cover intentional acts, criminal behavior, damage caused while the policyholder is performing business activities, or damage from certain dogs or vehicle types.
 If you need umbrella insurance for business purposes, you can purchase a commercial umbrella policy.… read full answer

 What Umbrella Insurance Does Not Cover